Financial Samurai

 1) You’ve maxed out your 401(k) already.

-If you’ve contributed $19,500 to your 401(k) for 2021, then go ahead and contribute to a Roth IRA if you are eligible for tax diversification purposes.
+If you've contributed $23,500 to your 401(k) for 2025, the employee limit, then go ahead and contribute to a Roth IRA if you are eligible for tax diversification purposes.
+Of course, you need to earn a low-enough income to be able to contribute.

 Contributing to a Roth IRA is more tax-efficient than simply investing in a taxable brokerage account.
 Roth IRA money compounds tax-free and all contributions and earnings can be withdrawn tax-free once you’ve kept your Roth IRA open for more than five years.